 Sobek the crocodile god is usually seen as either a complete crocodile or as a combination between human form and crocodile, symbolizing the strength of the Egyptian pharaohs.

 Click here for a list of the 30 most Famous Ancient Egyptian Gods...

 The Appearance and Roles of the Gods

-The gods filled roles that held importance to the worshippers and many deities were only worshipped in a single location.
+The gods filled roles that held importance to the worshipers and many deities were only worshiped in a single location.
 For example, women would worship Isis because she was a mother and they wanted her to bless and help them.
 These roles helped create a connection between the people and the god.

 Many of the gods of ancient Egypt had unique appearances, but there were some common features.
 Most depictions show the gods in human form or as humans with animal heads.
 These images also used repeating symbols.
 It can be difficult to tell some of the gods apart because they use the same symbols.